 You see a little geeen shaking leaf on your Ancestry.com online tree for your third great grandmother.
 You click on it and add the information and the source.
 Now, suddenly, your third great grandmother, a lifelong resident of Vermont has a place of residence in Chicago in 1914.
 And now that you’ve attached that information, all of your relatives looking at your family tree, are connecting it to their tree, and then some ancillary relative seeing all of you using it adds it to their tree.

-And, also no comes someone like me that says, how can this be possible and your actual lack of research calls into question all of your research on that person, and in many ways, the integrity of your family tree.
+And, also now comes someone, like me, that says, how can this be possible and your actual lack of research calls into question all of your research on that person, and in many ways, the integrity of your family tree.

 I’m not saying your research is worthless.
 I’m saying you should confirm all of your direct line relatives.
 Make sure your sources are actually your sources.
 An anomaly like an elderly family memeber moving from Vermont to Chicago and back, inexplicably, could be a red flag.
 Or, it could simply be that the elderly relative lived there, with a younger relative, during an illness or an injury while recovering.